Secret Service Special Agent Jobs

 It’s impossible to describe the “typical day” of a Secret Services special agent because the range of assignments given a special agent is so vast.
 One agent may be assigned to offer protection to the President or other high-ranking officials, while another may be given the job investigating a potential bank fraud.
 The specific job assigned to a special agent will depend on his area of specialization and personal skills.

 General Requirements and Training

-To become a U.S. Secret Services special agent you must be a U.S. citizen, age 21 to 36 at time of appointment, and possess bachelor’s degree or three years of work experience in criminal investigation or law enforcement or a combination of the two.
+To become a U.S. Secret Services special agent you must be a U.S. citizen, age 21 to 36 at time of appointment, and possess a bachelor’s degree or three years of work experience in criminal investigation or law enforcement or a combination of the two.
 Candidates must be willing and able to travel and relocate throughout their careers.
 This includes accepting assignments in foreign countries.

 Applicants must also pass physical, medical and mental tests, undergo background checks, government polygraph test, drug screening, and pass the Treasury Enforcement Agent (TEA) written exam.
 All potential special agents must also undergo in-depth interviews.

 Newly appointed special agents must attend an 11-week intensive training session at the Federal Law Enforcement Training Center in Glynco, Georgia.
 After this, training is continued with a 16-week session of specialized Special Agent instruction at the James J. Rowley Training Center outside of Washington, DC.